AlexandraEL9/KIS-MS4/README.md

    - Used for placeholder text and supporting content.
    - Ensures secondary text is legible without overpowering primary elements.

-This vibrant and accessible colour scheme creates an engaging user experience, reinforcing the sweet and joyful theme of the shop.
+This vibrant and accessible colour scheme creates an engaging user experience, reinforcing the sweet and playful theme of the shop.